angelguevara24/cyberbootcamp/Lectures/Week 8 - Linux Net Sec/Day 1 - Snort/Activities/4-Creating_Rules/README.md

 ---

 - Open the `local.rules` file.
-- Comment out all of the existing rules.
 - Add the rules described below:
   - Write a rule that detects telnet traffic from the public Internet to the local subnet.
   - Write a rule that detects an attacker running a tcp scan on any port.